 Thousands of small businesses receive funding for real estate, equipment, working capital and business acquisitions through loans guaranteed by the Small Business Administration (SBA).
-Terms are very reasonable.
-Down payments vary from approximately 10%-35% depending on various factors.
+SBA loan terms are very reasonable.
+Down payments range from 10%-35% depending on various factors.
 Interest rates are generally 2-3% above the prime lending rate.
 This low cost of capital has helped many to achieve the dream of business ownership.

 SBA offers two loan types: guaranteed and direct.
 Guaranteed loans involve the applicant, a lending institution, and the SBA, and are the most frequently used.
 The guarantee means that if the applicant defaults on the loan, the SBA will be responsible to the lender for 75% to 90% of the loan amount or up to a predetermined maximum amount.
 Direct loans involve only the SBA and the applicant.
 The funds available for direct loans are limited.
 They are available only in special circumstances—for example, if the applicant is handicapped.

 If you decide to apply for SBA financing, you will want to follow these steps:

 - Identify Your Needs.
 When purchasing real estate, determine what you must spend to get the type of building your firm needs.
 If you anticipate buying a facility that requires renovation, add these costs to the project and, if approved, the SBA will finance 90% of the total amount.
 If you need financing for equipment purchases or for tenant improvements, obtain a close assessment of the costs from the vendor or contractor.

 - Structure Your Loan Proposal.
 A project occasionally fits the criteria of more than one SBA loan program.
 When this happens, loan packagers or lenders compare different loan structures including rates and fees so that you can evaluate which program best suits your business.